INL Bureau · Office Profiles

 High-Threat Environments

-Skilled in establishing and managing INL projects in high-threat, insecure environments (Somalia, Sahel) while maintaining effective management controls through alternative means.
+Skilled in establishing and managing INL projects in high-threat, insecure environments (Somalia, Lebanon) while maintaining effective management controls through alternative means.

 🌊